978inc/celery-formula/README.rst

 ``celery``
 ------------
-Installs celery library and commands
+Installs the Celery library and executables

 ``celery.worker``
 ------------------